gokictech/UnityML/UnityTutorial.md

 Your project is now configured and ready to use UnityML.
 If you see any errors about broken assembly's for either android or iOS feel free to ignore them or delete the offending plugins under Assets -> ML-Agents -> plugins.
-These errors are occuring because we did not configure the editor to build for either of those platforms.
+These errors are occurring because we did not configure the editor to build for either of those platforms.